sirasagi62/minirag/api.md

 ## VeqliteDB<T>

-A minimal RAG (Retrieval-Augmented Generation) database implementation using SQLite with the sqlite-vec extension for vector similarity search.
+A minimal vector database implementation using SQLite with the sqlite-vec extension.

 ### Constructor